PVC Boards vs Other Construction Materials: Is PVC Boards Worth the Investment?

 In addition to their application in the construction industry, they are also employed across different fields such as the clothing industry, manufacturing industry, electronic industry, pharmaceutical industry, packaging industry, advertising industry, and so on.

-How is PVC produced?
+How is PVC Produced?

 PVC is produced by the polymerization of vinyl chloride monomer.
 The three major techniques used to produce PVC are bulk, emulsion, and suspension techniques.